gicentre/litvis/documents/tutorials/dataTutorials/datalogParsing.md

 canTravel(A,C) :- connected(A,B), canTravel(B,C).
 ```

-would generate the additional inferred facts:
+which would generate the additional inferred facts:

 ```prolog
 canTravel("Windermere", "Windermere").